Fassbinder's Women

 Fassbinder's Women (German: Für mich gab's nur noch Fassbinder) is a 2000 German documentary film directed by Rosa von Praunheim.
 The film was shown at the Locarno Festival in 2000 and at the Outfest in Los Angeles in 2001.

 Plot

 The film consists of several interviews with men and women from the private and professional environment of the German film director Rainer Werner Fassbinder.
-Rosa von Praunheim gets to the bottom of her relationship with the director, who is said to have been a difficult and eccentric man who did not spare his actors and often treated them badly.
-Fassbinder's companions usually have an ambivalent relationship with him, since they admired him on the other hand and often had him to thank for their success.
+Rosa von Praunheim gets to the bottom of her relationship with the director, who is said to have been a difficult and eccentric man who never went easy on his actors and often treated them badly.
+Fassbinder's companions usually had an ambivalent relationship with him, since they admired him on the other hand and often had him to thank for their success.